 Ordinarily we’d walked down toward the village, where several trail heads met in a small meadow.
 But the narrow, difficult trail, beset with heavy, spiraling roots, that wound steeply upward from the back of the cabin…it was a thing whose distances we’d preferred to imagine.
 Until Sailor said something.

-“The experience of that trail; it can’t possibly do for my senses what imagining it does for my soul.
-I know I’m going to be disappointed.
+“You know that trail…?
+I’m imagining something astonishing, beautiful.
+But I know I’m going to be disappointed.
 I just want to get it overwith.
 Fuck it, N. Let’s just do it.
 Let’s go right now.
 Let’s not even put out our cigarettes.”